SoraMizunashi-st/Doujin-NSFW-Corpus-JP/README.md

 If you'd like to support this mission, we would be grateful for your help in data creation or categorization.

-Please feel free to contact me, Minashi Sora.
+Please feel free to contact me, Mizunashi Sora.

 Thank you :)